Mount Hood Territory Oregon, USA Travel Guide

 Comprehensive overview of services and routes.

 SAM (Sandy Area Metro) connects Sandy, Boring, and Gresham, operating a seasonal "Mountain Line" bus (Route 88) for direct access to Timberline Lodge and Mount Hood Meadows ski resorts.
-This makes a convenient, car-free option for skiers and snowboarders.
+This allows for a convenient, car-free option for skiers and snowboarders.

 Uses the Hop Fastpass card (tap-to-pay).
 Paper tickets or mobile ticketing via app also available.
 Day and multi-day passes offer cost savings.

-Cash fare for each ride, or you transfer from TriMet with a valid Hop Fastpass or pass.
+Cash fare per ride, or you transfer from TriMet with a valid Hop Fastpass or pass.
 Check exact fares on the SAM website for Mountain Line.

 Available in larger towns (Sandy, Oregon City), but not common for street hailing in smaller mountain communities.
 Call a local company for service.